 Bursitis is the inflammation of a bursa, which is a small sac of fluid found within joints.
 These sacs reduce friction between tendons and bones, but can become inflamed with injury or overuse.
 Inflammation of the bursa can prompt symptoms like shoulder or arm pain, difficulty lifting the arm above the head, muscular weakness and tingling that radiates down the arm.

-What to do: Bursitis can be treated with anti-inflammatories, muscle relaxants, rest and physiotherapy.
+How to treat: Bursitis can be treated with anti-inflammatories, muscle relaxants, rest and physiotherapy.
+Read more about bursitis treatment and then home remedies you can prepare to speed up recovery.

 4. Fracture